OJFord/terraform-provider-android/docs/resources/apk.md

 - **endpoint** (String) IP:PORT of the device.
 Required for ADB over WiFi, omit for USB connections.
 - **id** (String) The ID of this resource.
 - **method** (String) Method to use for acquiring the APK. (aurora, fdroid, gplaycli). `"aurora"` requires `com.aurora.store.debug`, currently a forked version, but which it can install to bootstrap itself.
+Aurora is required for multi-APK bundles, i.e. some apps will not work with gplaycli.
 - **serial** (String) Serial number (`getprop ro.serialno`) of the device.

 ### Read-Only